monotykamary/hashnode-blog0/cl515bl8r00l8conv5a7sau9c.md

 I've always found it very enjoying to redo stuff from pseudocode as it gives a bit of insight on what nuances exist for the language you do it on.
 Of course, this transducer style is being used in production to maintain basic consistency of a game we develop for a client, and it's been working great (excluding the experimental data generation parts).

 Having a list of effects is really just a checklist of what side-effects you need to do and exhaust on the list.
 Switch cases in Golang don't fallthrough by default, which makes it great for this use case.
 There were a few situations where refactoring logic to use transducers revealed a few actions and effects we were missing in our game logic.

+As for the extra stuff, I honestly wanted to try out what I could generate from the state machine.
+Having clear outputs as clearly defined structs makes this process much easier to work with.

 ### Things to be careful of